Baby Cheetah Cost

 How Much Does a Baby Cheetah Cost?

-Before you even think about purchasing a baby cheetah, you should know that in the United States you will need, most probably, a special exotic license to own such a pet.
+Before you even think about purchasing a baby cheetah, you should know that in the United States, you will need, most probably, a special exotic license to own such a pet.
 It is highly recommended to verify your county’s/city’s laws to know the legalities regarding the ownership of a cheetah.

-As these are wild exotic animals, it would be pretty difficult to find a seller in the United States of America.
-The majority of the cheetah pets can be found in Western Countries or in the United Arab Emirates.
+You should plan on spending anywhere between $10,000 and $29,000 for one baby cheetah.
 However, you may be able to purchase a captive-bred cheetah as long as it has vaccination records and the proper paperwork.
-You should plan on spending anywhere between $10,000 and $29,000 for one baby cheetah.

-You should be prepared to spend around $10,500 per year to properly take care of a cheetah, without including the expenses of building its housing.
-A space of at least three acres will be necessary for a cheetah to live comfortably.
-Though, its life would be better if you give him more space.
-For the beginning, you should offer it a minimum of three acres, and the expenses with the land, fencing, and enclosure will easily reach into the five figures.
-In order to prevent its escape, the fence should have a height of a minimum of nine feet.
+However, its life would be better if you gave him more space.
+In the beginning, you should offer it a minimum of three acres, and the expenses with the land, fencing, and enclosure will easily reach into the five figures.
+To prevent its escape, the fence should have a height of a minimum of nine feet.

 You might also like our articles about the cost of a cheetoh cat, a lion cub, or a tiger cub.